Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 -> "b0040000.scaler":0 [ENABLED]

-Once we confirm that Raspberry Pi has been connected correctly, start the smartcam docker container so that we have the necessary dependencies for the next command.
+Once you confirm that Raspberry Pi has been connected correctly, start the SmartCam Docker container so that you have the necessary dependencies for the next command.

 docker run \